Tokyo Itinerary 7 Days

 Ginza / Tokyo Station

-For people wanting to be near Ginza and Tsukiji Market, Park Hotel Tokyo can be a great choice.
-If you want to right smack in Ginza, you may want to consider Mercure Hotel Tokyo Ginza, Hotel Monterey Ginza, Solaria Nishitetsu Ginza or Mitsui Garden Hotel Premier Ginza with rates ranging between USD 150 to USD 250 per night.
+For people wanting to be in Ginza and near Tokyo Station, Millennium Mitsui Garden Tokyo Hotel Ginza is a very great choice and is highly recommended by Asiatravelbug.
+This hotel sits right smack in the heart of Ginza nearby shops and reasonably-priced restaurants, with modern rooms and an unbeatable location just on top of Higashi Ginza subway station.
+Other nearby hotels in Ginza include Mercure Hotel Tokyo Ginza, Hotel Monterey Ginza, Solaria Nishitetsu Ginza and Mitsui Garden Hotel Premier Ginza with rates ranging between USD 150 to USD 250 per night.

 For families coming to Tokyo with main intention of visiting theme parks, hotels in Odaiba can fit to your liking with plenty of spacious family rooms available.
 Although Odaiba is a bit far from central Tokyo, the area is within close proximity to theme parks and science museums.
 Hotel Nikko Tokyo and Grand Pacific Le Daiba are strategically located in Odaiba with direct access to monorail and have free shuttles going to Tokyo Disneyland.
 Depending on the season, you can get spacious non-weekend rooms in these 4-5 star hotels for USD 200/night or less.